-When you are in tribulation, and all these things come upon you in the latter [or last] days, you will return to the Lord your God and obey his voice.
+When you are in tribulation, and all these things come upon you in the last days, you will return to the Lord your God and obey his voice.

-The Lord will vindicate his people and have compassion on his servants when he sees that their power is gone and they are without ruler or leader.
+The Lord will vindicate his people and have compassion on his servants when he sees that their power is gone and there is none [to deliver them], bond or free.

-Moreover, the light of the moon will be as the light of the sun, and the light of the sun will be sevenfold, as the light of seven days, in the day when the Lord binds up the brokenness of his people, and heals the wounds inflicted by his blow.
+Moreover, the light of the moon will be as the light of the sun, and the light of the sun will be sevenfold, as the light of seven days, in the day when the Lord binds up the brokenness of his people, and heals the wound of his blow.

-[Prophesying the resurrection of Israel alongside the living:] Then you will say in your heart: ‘Who has borne me these?
+[Prophesying the resurrection of Israel alongside the living:] You will say in your heart: ‘Who has borne me these?
 I was bereaved and barren, exiled and put away, but who has brought up these?
 Behold, I was left alone; from where have these come?’

-Shake yourself from the dust and arise; take your seat, O Jerusalem; loose the bonds from your neck, O captive daughter of Zion.
+Shake yourself from the dust, arise, take your seat, O Jerusalem; loose the bonds from your neck, O captive daughter of Zion.
 For thus says the Lord: “You were sold for nothing, and you shall be redeemed without money.”
-For thus says the Lord God: “Earlier, my people went down into Egypt to sojourn there, and lately the Assyrian oppressed them.
+For thus says the Lord God: “My people went down at first into Egypt to dwell there, and finally Assyria [Iraq] oppressed them.
 Now therefore what have I here,” declares the Lord, “seeing that my people are taken away for nothing?
 Their rulers mock,” declares the Lord, “and all day long my name is blasphemed.”

 Jeremiah 30:3, 6-8 (and 9-11):